-Having a proper process in place can mitigate these risks.
+Having a proper process in place can mitigate management buyout risks.
 The following are the logical steps that should be followed to assure a successful transaction:

 Fair Market Value: Before starting out on an MBO process, both management and the vendor should have a fair assessment of the business’ market value; this will avoid disappointment, wasted time, effort and money.